bluddy/siren_work/answers.md

   we desire to view.
   Generalization in this task means the ability to store more than one image successfully.
-It's limited by the capacity of the network, as well as the difference required by adjacent images in the gamma space: the more differences between adjacent images, the more difficult it is for the network to to store the images.
+It's limited by the capacity of the network, as well as the difference required by adjacent images in the gamma space: the more differences between adjacent images at a given x-y location, the more difficult it should be for the network to store the images.
   A full expression of the concept of generalization therefore has two components:
   a.
 One component is based on hyperparameters such as the number of images and the difference between adjacent images in the gamma space.
-We could try to express this component as the sum of L2 deltas between adjacent imaged in the gamma space.
+We could try to express this component as the sum of RMS errors between adjacent images in the gamma space.
 This component is constant per number of images and layout in gamma space.
   b.
 The second component is network-specific, and concerns the capability of the network itself given a task.
   We can get a sense of the performance of a network by taking the average L2 loss over all images the network is trying to memorize.
 Subtracting this loss from the generalization constant gives us an idea of network generalization.
   To run the program, use `python3 train_ims.py`.
+We print only average total loss, as the task-based component is constant.

 3. a.
 Upsampling the images works by supplying the --upsample N argument, where N=the desired width.
       An example can be viewed in `imgs/48_n1_up256/`.
 To focus on one image, one can use the `--num_images`